RandyGit1/Etch-A-Sketch/README.md

 # Etch-A-Sketch

-This is a project that display a 16x16 interactable grid to mimic a etch-a-sketch.
+This is a project that display a X by X interactable grid to mimic a etch-a-sketch.